 The rejection of the plan by the Saarlanders was interpreted as support for the Saar to join the Federal Republic of Germany.

-On October 27, 1956, the Saar Treaty established that Saarland should be allowed to join Germany, as provided by the Grundgesetz constitution art.
-23 for the Federal Republic of Germany.
+On October 27, 1956, the Saar Treaty established that Saarland should be allowed to join Germany, as the Grundgesetz constitution art provided—23 for the Federal Republic of Germany.
 Saarland became part of Germany effective January 1, 1957.

 Paragraph 6 of Article 29 stated that a referendum should be held within three years if a petition was successful.
 Since the deadline passed on 5 May 1958 without anything happening, the Hesse state government filed a constitutional complaint with the Federal Constitutional Court in October 1958.